 Welcome, skip to the content.

 The Maffra Sugar Beet Museum is housed primarily in the relocated office and weighbridge of the former Maffra Sugar Beet Factory, with an associated shed containing agricultural machinery.
 An audio-visual of Sugar Beet growing around Maffra is included, as are small exhibitions on European exploration, Aborigines and pre-history.
 Archives and photographs are held off-site at Maffra Library.
 An extensive collection of Architectural plans is held.
 The Collection contains objects and documents relating to the cultivation of Sugar Beet around Maffra (1896-1848), and the Maffra Sugar beet factory, plus agriculture in general (especially dairy farming) and documents and photographs relating to the former Maffra Shire.
 Photographs include an extensive collection of the works of H.B.
-Hammond, photographer at Maffra from c.1907 to the 1940s.The Maffra Sugar Beet Museum opens on the 1st Sunday of the Month, to coincide with the monthly Maffra Market.
+Hammond, photographer at Maffra from c.1907 to the 1940s.The Maffra Sugar Beet Museum opens on the first Sunday of the month, to coincide with the monthly Maffra Market.